Sl33pySage/RedisC/README.md

 Redis Server in C

-# 4.1 Multiple requests in a singe connection
+# 4.2 Parse the Protocol